 The sprintf() function:

 This is standard C library function.
 Its prototype is provided in stdio.h header file.
+We will use this function, in combination with lcd_puts() function, to display formatted numbers on LCD.
 When I say standard C library function, then it means that functionality of this function will be provided by ANY C compiler (supporting standard C library) existing in the world.
 It can be WinAVR, IAR C compiler, Imagecraft C compiler, RealView compiler for ARM, TI’s C compiler for DSPs, etc. So you can use the technique described here for any C compiler with suitable modifications.

 Syntax of sprintf() function is as follows :